LafeLabs/thing/scrolls/organicmedia.md

 Cybersecurity: there is none.
 Security is for private property, and there simply is none on this network.
 This network must always be disconnected from the property-based Internet or private systems.
 One way paths of information for protection.

+draw from the SRS paper and the existing organic media paper

-File types independent of technology: scroll, map, feed, symbol.
+File types independent of technology: symbols, feeds, maps, scrolls.
 These can be described without any specific implementation of *either* software *or* hardware.
-Specific implementations will be dealt with in their own sections
+Specific implementations will be dealt with in their own sections.

 How files are structured, overview of file types, what they do.